thesquaredev/website-staging/src/pages/home/1-banner.md

 btnUrl: cards3
 ---

-This is why we provide you with insights to understand your customers and offer them better, personalised services.
+We provide insights to understand your customers and offer them better, personalised services.